 A: All textbooks and materials can be purchased from us before or on the first day of class, provided that they are available.
 Once purchased, they cannot be returned.

 Q: You say you are an adult language school.
 I am a high school student.
 Can I study with you?

 A: Yes, if you are 14 years old or older.
 Because classes are taught in the evening, if a student is under 15 years of age, an adult must accompany him/her to and from class.

 Q: Do you offer any language classes for children?

 A: JASWDC does not offer Japanese language classes for children (under 14 years of age) at this time.
 The Japanese Language School is an adult language school and the curriculum is comparable to a college level course.
 The majority of our students are working professionals or college students.
 Some of our teachers do offer private lessons for children, but their availability varies.
 Please see our Private Classes page for more details.

 Q: How do I find out more about the Japanese Language Proficiency Test?
 Where and when is it given?

 A: You should visit the JLPT website.
 Please note that JLPT is administered by the Japan Foundation.

 Q. What will happen to classes if there is inclement weather?

 A. JASWDC follows the Office of Personnel Management‘s decision regarding whether or not to close the office during inclement weather.
 If the federal government is closed, JASWDC will most likely be closed as well, and no classes or events will be held that day.
-For the most timely information regarding office closures, please follow us on Facebook, or check our Upcoming Events section.
-Office closures and class cancellations will be posted there.
+For the most timely information regarding office closures, please follow us on Facebook.